-Med QUEST is an acronym that stands for Quality care, Universal access, Efficient utilization, Stabilizing costs, and to Transform.
-It is a managed care program that replaces two older Hawaii Medicaid Waivers: Residential Alternative Community Care and Nursing Home without Walls.
+Med-QUEST is an acronym that stands for Quality care, Universal access, Efficient utilization, Stabilizing costs, and to Transform the way health care is provided.
+It is a managed care program that replaces two older Hawaii Medicaid Waivers: Residential Alternative Community Care and Nursing Home Without Walls.
 It also replaces the QUEST Expanded Access (QExA).
-This was completed in 2014 through the QUEST Integration project.

-Monthly Income – for Hawaiian residents aged 65 or older, or those who are officially disabled, the monthly income limit is set at 100% of the Federal Poverty Level (FPL).
-It should be noted that Hawaii has higher Federal Poverty Level limits than do the other states, with the exception of Alaska.
-In dollar terms for 2019, this means an applicant must have less than $1,198 per month ($14,380 per year) in income.
-Married couples, with both spouses applying for benefits, are able to have income up to $1,622 per month ($19.460 per year).
-These amounts are readjusted annually.
+The monthly income limit is set at 100% of the Federal Poverty Level (FPL).
+It should be noted that Hawaii has higher Federal Poverty Level limits than the other states, with the exception of Alaska.
+In dollar terms, for 2023, an applicant cannot have more than $1,398 per month in income.
+Married couples, with both spouses applying for benefits, are able to have income up to $2,796 per month.
+These amounts are readjusted annually in March.

-Hawaii residents who qualify for QExA (QUEST Expanded Access) are provided with a custom care plan that specifies precisely what care services are covered for them via the program.
+Hawaii residents who qualify for Med-QUEST are provided a custom care plan.
+This plan specifies precisely what care services are covered for them via the program.
 In addition to medical care, in the area of long-term care, these benefits might include:

 One can read more about the QUEST Integration program on this website.
-One can check eligibility and apply online at mybenefits.hawaii.gov.
-One can also phone the Med Quest office and speak to a benefits expert there.
-The number for Med QUEST is 808-587-3521.
+You can check eligibility and apply online at mybenefits.hawaii.gov.
+One can also phone the Med-Quest office and speak to a benefits expert.
+Find the contact information for your local Med-Quest office here.